-Let's Go to college!
+Let's Go to college Virginia!
 Decision Day is a celebratory event first sponsored by the National College Advising Corps (NCAC), which was founded at the University of Virginia.
 Both the organization and the event are now recognized nationally.
 Decision Day activities rally support for students as they make their decisions about life after high school.
-While events have been happening over the past few years at various locations across the state, 2017 is the first year that the Commonwealth of Virginia joins local schools and communities in celebrating the postsecondary choices of our students through Decision Day in Virginia.
-Decision Day in VA serves as the culminating event for the 1-2-3 Go! initiative.
+While events have been happening over the past few years at various locations across the state, 2017 was the first year that the Commonwealth of Virginia joined local schools and communities in celebrating the postsecondary choices of our students through Decision Day in Virginia.
+Decision Day in VA now serves as the annual culminating event for the 1-2-3 Go! initiative.

 The goal of Decision Day is to recognize ALL high school seniors for their postsecondary plans and encourage younger students and families to prepare early for postsecondary education.
 It is important that we celebrate this big step for seniors and involving underclassmen helps to build a stronger college-going culture and informed student pipeline.
-Decision Day is held annually on or around May 1 and is designed to align with the dates that seniors must notify a college of their plans to enroll.
+Decision Day is held annually on or around May 1.

 Why celebrate Decision Day?